 A Pre-Law Advisor Isn’t a Luxury.
 It’s a Necessity.

-Editor’s Note: Since its original publication, this article has been modified to omit the proper names of several involved parties.
+Editor’s Note: Since its original publication, this article has been modified, at the request of the author, to omit the proper names of several parties involved.
 The article, as originally published, can be found in The Commentator archives.

 Over 40 undergraduates from Yeshiva University are expected to apply to law schools this year.
 But though YU claims to offer pre-law advising, it has no qualified pre-law advisor.
 This state of affairs is neglectful, irresponsible and unacceptable.
 The deans must mend this problem immediately.